newsuk/AyeSpy/README.md

 To make your visual regression tests as robust as possible there are a few points to consider.

   - Data: Wherever you run Aye Spy you need to have complete ownership of data.
-Along with the ability to refresh the data back to a consistent state
+Along with the ability to refresh the data back to a consistent state.
+With the parameter `--branch` you can easily create a subfolder for each run of the tests without overwriting the latest data and reports.
+Note that this action creates extra folders with data on the S3 bucket so it is recommended to set up a policy for deleting unnecessary data.
   - Dynamic elements: elements such as ads, videos, anything that moves should removed using the `removeElements` array.
 You want your page under test to be static.
   - The application under test: Aye Spy is really effective when loading a page and screenshotting.
 You start to loose that value when you perform complicated setup journeys such as going through a checkout.
 Although possible with `onReadyScript` this should only be used for cases such as closing a cookie message.
   - The selenium grid: We recommend using the container versions of selenium available from dockerhub.
 This ensures repeatable consistent state across test runs.